 3. Need for support

-Due to this discomfort and uncertainty, many people seek help during times of transition.
+Due to this discomfort and uncertainty in liminal space, many people seek help during times of transition.
 They could seek out professional help or look for the unconditional love and support of their family, loved ones and community during this time.

-Many times liminality makes us afraid.
+Many times a liminal space makes us afraid.
 This is especially true when it seems like there are many cons of passing through the threshold to the next chapter of life and not many pros.

 Examples of Liminal Spaces